How does deduplication work?

 Which requirements must a file fulfil to get deduplicated?

-- The file must be on production storage in a Strawberry-managed project or library.
-Archived files are not being deduplicated.
+- The file must be on production storage in a Strawberry-managed project or in an ingest library.
+Files in external libraries as well as files in the archive cannot be deduplicated.

 - The file must be at least 1 Megabyte in size.